Here’s what’s wrong with traditional HCl Challenges (and what to do instead)Feb 22, 2021

 Finally, the last criticism I have of these traditional methods are that they imply that once you find your dose, that this is where you’ll stay for every meal regardless.

-But actually, there are many factors that may impact your endogenous HCl need, including stress, travel, protein content in a meal, or other circumstances.
-In fact, a dose may need to change according to the unique situation at hand.
+But actually, there are many factors that may impact your exogenous HCl need, including stress, travel, protein content in a meal, or other circumstances.
+In fact, a dose may need to change according to the unique situation at hand every meal.

-It can be very useful, therefore, to follow a set of guidelines about adjusting your dose on an ongoing basis so that you avoid going overboard and taking too much acid when you don’t need it, then mistakenly thinking you should stop all together because of the acid symptoms that materialize, and so that you avoid taking too little when circumstance may require extra support, then experience a resurgence of symptoms associated with low stomach acid.
+It's possible to follow a set of guidelines about adjusting your dose on an ongoing basis so that you avoid going overboard and taking too much acid when you don’t need it, and so that you avoid taking too little when circumstance may require extra support.
+But, for the sake of the typical user compliance, I would just as soon suggest opting for a root cause approach to stomach function that didn't require so much juggling.

-I guess it all boils down to this: the traditional HCl challenge methods are just too darn simple and don’t account for much needed nuance when considering stomach acid’s interaction with other physiological systems and environmental cues.
+I guess it all boils down to this: the traditional HCl challenge methods are simplistic and don’t account for much needed nuance when considering stomach acid’s interaction with other physiological systems and environmental cues.

-I do have a few thoughts about what the right approach to restoring stomach function looks like (a 4 step process that makes this work B.S.A.F.E.).
+I do have a few thoughts about what the right approach to restoring stomach function looks like (a 4 step S.E.E.D. process that makes this work safe).
 Check here to read up on what this looks like.